 Coronavirus Disease 2019 (COVID-19) Guidance

-The Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and many other health agencies are responding to an outbreak of respiratory disease caused by a new coronavirus that was first detected in China and has spread internationally, including within the United States.
-The disease caused by this virus has been named coronavirus disease 2019 (abbreviated COVID-19).
+The Centers for Disease Control and Prevention (CDC), is responding to an outbreak of a respiratory disease caused by a new Coronavirus that was first detected in China and has spread internationally, including within the United States.
+The virus has been named SARS-CoV-2 and it causes the disease known as Coronavirus Disease 2019 (COVID-19).
+On March 11, 2020, the World Health Organization (WHO) declared COVID-19 a pandemic as the number of infected countries continues to grow.

 The virus is thought to spread mainly from person to person, between people who are in close contact with one another (about 6 feet), and through respiratory droplets produced when an infected person coughs or sneezes.
-Patients with COVID-19 have reportedly had mild to severe respiratory illness.
-Symptoms can include fever, cough, and shortness of breath.
+Current symptoms reported for patients with COVID-19 have included mild to severe respiratory illness with fever, cough, and difficulty breathing.
+Symptoms will typically appear 2-14 days after exposure.

 Monitor your local and state public health sources to understand COVID-19 activity in your community.
 If there is a transmission of COVID-19 in the community, consult with public health authorities for guidance.